remix-run/remix-website/data/posts/remix-vs-next.md

 Let's consider you want to change the products on the home page, what does that look like?
 You have two choices in Next.js:

 - Rebuild and redeploy your app.
-Your build times will grow linearly with the number of products in your store (each build has to pull data from shopify for every product).
-Simply changing a typo in your footer requires you to download every product from shopify to deploy that change.
+Your build times will grow linearly with the number of products in your store (each build has to pull data from Shopify for every product).
+Simply changing a typo in your footer requires you to download every product from Shopify to deploy that change.
 As your store grows to thousands of products, this will become a problem.

 - Use [Incremental Static Regeneration][isr].
-Vercel recognizes this issue with SSG, so they created ISR.
+Vercel recognizes the issue with build times in SSG, so they created ISR.
 When a page is requested, the server sends the cached version and then rebuilds it with fresh data in the background.
 The next visitor get's the newly cached version.

   If the page wasn't built when you deployed, Next.js will server render the page and then cache it on the CDN.
-This is, quite literally, exactly what HTTP stale-while-revalidate does, except ISR comes with a non-standard API and vendor lock-in.
+This is, quite literally, **exactly** what HTTP stale-while-revalidate does, except ISR comes with a non-standard API and vendor lock-in.

 In Remix, you simply update your products with Shopify and your products will be updated within your caching TTL.
 You could also set up a webhook in an afternoon to invalidate the home page query.